mmeyer2k/dcrypt/README.md

 ```

 **NOTE**:
-These implementations are for reference only.
+These implementations are for reference only and are marked as `@deprecated`.
 The RC4 cipher in general has many known security problems, and the Spirtz implementation provided here has not been verified against known test vectors.
 Both are very slow and inefficient.
 This was just for fun.